 All the people who used the service and their relatives told us that they were treated very well and they had no complaints about the care they received.
 One person told us "the staff are angels, they are so lovely."
-One relative told us "The staff do a wonderful job."
-Everyone described the service as 'homely'; one member of staff told us "It's like a family here."
+One relative told us "The staff and manager are very good to [my relative] but also to us as a family "Everyone described the service as 'homely'; one member of staff told us "It's like a family here."

 People told us they had good relationships with staff.
-One person said "staff are wonderful; I choose what I want to do when I want to."
-Another person told us "there is good communication."
-One relative told us "people have good relationships with staff, they look after [name], they know what she needs and they make sure she has what she needs, I can't ask for more."
+One person said "Staff are wonderful; I choose what I want to do when I want to do it."
+Another person told us "I have my favourites of course; but all the staff are lovely."
+One relative told us "The staff are all approachable, from the management to the wonderful carers."
 We observed that all the interactions between staff and people using the service were positive and encouraging.
 One member of staff told us "I am proud of the relationships we have with people."
 Staff spoke with people in a friendly way, referring to people by their names, involving them in conversations and acknowledged every one when they were in the same room or passing.